Activities and Accomplishments

 We hold workshops and trainings on recovery and peer support.

-We compile information about Certified Peer Specialist training and Certified Peer Specialist Supervisor training.
-We help individuals locate these trainings and give information about ways to pay for training.
+We compile information about Certified Peer Specialist, Certified Peer Specialist Supervisor, Certified Recovery Specialist, and many other trainings.
+We help individuals locate these trainings and give information about ways to pay for trainings.

-We have representation on and participate in the Office of Mental Health and Substance Abuse Services Mental Health Planning Council meetings ensuring the peer support voice is being heard at the state level.
+We have representation on and participate in the Office of Mental Health and Substance Abuse Services Mental Health Planning Council meetings ensuring the peer and recovery voice is being heard at the state level.

 - 2018: Created and piloted an Ethics training based on the new Code of Ethical Conduct for Pennsylvania Certified Peer Specialists.